timetag/timetag.github.io/docs/installation.rst

 Install
 ......

+For a new installation, you need to

   *       Run the extracted ``ETA-Setup-x.x.x.exe`` to install ETA GUI and ETA Backend.

   *       Extract ``ETA_LIB.zip`` to ``C:\Users\***\AppData\Local\Programs\ETA\site-packages``
           (or any folder at least 6 levels deep in the file system to ensure you do not encounter a bug with Python module loader).

+For updating the existing installation, you need to

+  *       Run the extracted ``ETA-Setup-x.x.x.exe`` to install ETA GUI and ETA Backend.

+  *       Check the Github Releases (https://github.com/timetag/ETA/releases) for further information about whether the site-packages should be updated or not.

 Configure Backend
 ......